anmoa/PILF/readme.md

 ## 2. Core Implementation: Evolution Stages of PILF

-The evolution of PILF is divided into four main stages, each building upon the previous one, gradually achieving more advanced adaptive capabilities:
+The evolution of PILF is divided into five main stages, each building upon the previous one, gradually achieving more advanced adaptive capabilities:

 ### Stage Zero: MoE-GBP (Gated Backpropagation)